Farmapram (Mexican Xanax): Uses, Risks, and Addiction

-Farmapram is the brand name for alprazolam, the active substance in Xanax, which is why Farmapram pills are also known as Mexican Xanax bars.
+Farmapram is a form of benzodiazepine which is produced in Mexico.
+Farmapram pills are also known as Mexican Xanax bars.
 This guide explains the differences between Farmapram and Xanax, dosages, potential side effects and legal questions, addiction potential, and treatment options.

 Key takeaways:

-• Farmapram is legal in the US for personal use up to 60-90 days only.
+• Farmapram is legal in the U.S. for personal use for up to 60-90 days of supply.

 • Farmapram addiction may be treated with medication, inpatient and outpatient programs, and therapy.

-Farmapram is the Mexican brand name for a substance called alprazolam, going by the product name Xanax in the US.
-As such, Farmapram pills are also called Mexican Xanax or Mexican Xanax bars.[1]
+Farmapram is the Mexican brand name for the benzodiazepine alprazolam, which is sold under the product name Xanax in the US.
+As such, Farmapram pills are also called Mexican Xanax or Mexican Xanax bars.

-This substance is a benzodiazepine and its main function is treating mental health issues like anxiety and panic disorder.
-However, the disinhibitory, euphoric effects of Farmapram or Xanax have led to the medication being widely misused recreationally.[2]
+This substance's main purpose is to treat mental health issues like anxiety and panic disorder.
+However, the euphoric effects of Farmapram or Xanax have led to the medication being widely misused recreationally.

 There are different types of alprazolam, each with its own dose and strength from 0.25 mg to 3 mg.